Punter Southall Group

 Due Diligence and Audits of Suppliers and Supply Chain

-PSG understands that our biggest exposure to Modern Slavery is in our product and service supply chains.
+PSG understands that its biggest exposure to Modern Slavery is in its product and service supply chains.
 Due diligence ensures that high risk critical suppliers are identified who are then required to confirm that no part of their business operations contradicts PSG’s approach to Modern Slavery.

 We undertake conduct training for all staff; for those involved in procurement this is extended to ensure they understand the implications of Modern Slavery and what to do if they suspect that this could be taking place within a supply chain.